sevidmusic/Roady/README.md

 to determine the `php` files, `html` files, `css` files, and `javascript` files that should be served in Response to a Request.

-Roady's UI defines an internal template with the following Named Positions which can be targeted by the Named Positions defined by a Module's Routes to determine where a Module's output should be located relative to the output of other Modules.
+Roady's UI defines an internal layout with the following Named Positions which can be targeted by the Named Positions defined by a Module's Routes to determine where a Module's output should be located relative to the output of other Modules.